Introduction to South Dakota Slot Machine Casino Gambling 2019

-South Dakota slot machine casino gambling consists of 27 small commercial casinos in Deadwood as well as eleven tribal casinos spread throughout the state.
-Non-traditional slots choices include 1,336 bars and taverns with a total of 9,108 video lottery terminals offering poker, keno, blackjack, and bingo.
+South Dakota slot machine casino gambling consists of Deadwood’s twenty-five casinos as well as eleven tribal casinos spread throughout the state.
+While not offering slots, there are 1,347 bars and taverns with video lottery terminals with poker, keno, blackjack, and bingo

-Children are allowed in most casinos with their parents until 8 p.m.
-South Dakota is the only U.S. gaming jurisdiction allowing minors to be present while their parents gamble.
+The casinos located in the city of Deadwood must follow state gaming regulations.
+Children may accompany their parents in most casinos until 8 p.m.
+South Dakota is the only U.S. gaming jurisdiction allowing minors to be present while their parents gamble

 *The purpose of this section is to inform the public of state gambling laws and how the laws apply to various forms of gambling.
 This information is not intended to provide legal advice.